Hit the Trails! Our Guide to Biking & Hiking Adventures in Minneapolis Northwest

 North Mississippi Regional Park

-You’ll also find tons of trails in the nearby city of Maple Grove.
+You’ll find tons of trails in the nearby city of Maple Grove.
 From the area’s Town Green you can embark on a hike around the hills of Arbor Lake.
-Maple Grove’s Fish Lake Regional Park also offers miles of biking, hiking and running trails.
-From Fish Lake, you can hop on paths that will take you to all the way to Elm Creek Regional Park, almost 10 miles north.
-After you’ve worked up an appetite from exploring, visit The Shoppes at Arbor Lakes.
-You’ll find everything from casual cafes to high-end restaurants.
+Maple Grove’s Fish Lake Regional Park also offers miles of biking, hiking, and running trails.
+From Fish Lake, you can hop on paths that will take you to all the way to Elm Creek Park Reserve, almost 10 miles north.
+The city of Maple Grove is especially beautiful in the fall when you can admire the foliage from the Town Green lawn chairs by Arbor Lake.

 About the Author

 - Minneapolis Northwest CVB

 Surrounded by more than 500 acres of parks and scenic walking paths, Radisson Hotel Brooklyn Center offers a peaceful retreat just…